oxfamamerica/django-media-explorer/README.md

 The DME application will try to resize your images during your upload.
 If you do not want to resize your images then set the setting **DME_RESIZE = False** somewhere in your settings.py file (after the "media_explorer.settings" import).

+If you use your own JQuery in your admin pages and you do not want the DME application JQuery to conflict with yours then set **DME_INCLUDE_JQUERY = False** (since v0.3.6).

 ##Create tables

 Run these migration commands to create your database tables.